dfelinto/blender-manual/physics/fluid/technical_details.rst

 Texture the wave front with lots of noise and clouds affecting the color.
 Add lots of smoke (mist) emitters on the various surfaces that the wave hits, timing each of them to emit at the moment of impact in a direction incident to the surface and collision.
-Animate cars and trash (and drowning people…) to float and bob on the wave front using the baked mesh.
+Animate cars and trash (and drowning people...) to float and bob on the wave front using the baked mesh.
 Use a string of mist emitters pointing up positioned at the wave crest to simulate the mist that blows off the top of the crest into the air.
 Consider exactly where you want to put the camera, whether you want to use a zoom lens or a wide angle, and so on